Summary

 STS-121

-The mission’s main purposes were to test new safety and repair techniques introduced after the Columbia disaster and to deliver supplies, equipment, and European Space Agency (ESA) astronaut Thomas Reiter from Germany to the ISS.
-Reiter’s transfer returned the ISS to a three-member staffing level.[24]
+The mission’s main purposes were to test new safety and repair techniques introduced after the Columbia disaster and to deliver supplies, equipment, and European Space Agency astronaut Thomas Reiter from Germany to the ISS.
+Reiter’s transfer returned the ISS to a three-member staffing level.[18]

 During the STS-121 mission to the ISS, the crew of Discovery continued to test new equipment and procedures for the inspection and repair of the thermal protection system that is designed to increase the shuttles’ safety.
 It also delivered more supplies and cargo for future ISS expansion.

-After the Columbia accident, NASA decided that two test flights would be required and that activities originally assigned to STS-114 would need to be divided into two missions because of the addition of post-Columbia safety tests.[24]
+After the Columbia accident, NASA decided that two test flights would be required and that activities originally assigned to STS-114 would be divided into two missions because of the addition of post-Columbia safety tests.[18]

-Gabby Giffords, Kelly’s girlfriend at the time, picked one of the mission’s wake-up songs, U2‘s “Beautiful Day“.[25]
-During the U2 360° Tour, Kelly often appeared on screen from the International Space Station during the song’s introduction, greeting the city the band was playing in and asking the crowd to “tell my wife I love her very much, she knows”[26]—a reference to David Bowie’s Space Oddity; the tour’s staging was often called the “space station”.[27]
+Gabby Giffords, Kelly’s girlfriend at the time, picked one of the mission’s wake-up songs, U2‘s “Beautiful Day“.[19]
+During the U2 360° Tour, Kelly often appeared on screen from the International Space Station during the song’s introduction, greeting the city the band was playing in and asking the crowd to “tell my wife I love her very much, she knows”[20]—a reference to David Bowie‘s “Space Oddity“; the tour’s staging was often called the “space station”.[21]

 Kelly traveled over 5.28 million miles and orbited the Earth 202 times over 12 days and 18+ hours.[10]